-If you’ve ever asked your agent or loan officer what a DU or LP is, only to receive an answer that left you even more confused, you’re not alone.
+Ever asked your loan officer what a DU or LP is, only to get an answer that left you more confused?
+You’re not alone.

 DU stands for Desktop Underwriter and LP stands for Loan Prospector.
 Both DU and LP are types of automated underwriting systems (AUS).
 Loan originators use DU and LP to determine whether a loan meets Fannie Mae or Freddie Mac’s eligibility requirements which means DU or LP approval is a critical step towards closing on a mortgage.